Build your own program by combining options to create your ideal conference!

 Celebrating Books: A trip to The Children’s Bookshop

-Meet 1.30pm in the Novotel Lobby and head to Central Station for the train trip to The Children’s Bookshop.
+Meet from 1.00pm in the Novotel Lobby and head to Central Station for the train trip to The Children’s Bookshop.
 (Train travel at your own expense)

 3.00pm (optional and free)

-The social and drinks in the Novotel Hotel Bar – meet your SCBWI team.
-(Drinks at your own expense)
+The social and drinks at the Novotel – meet your SCBWI team.
+(Drinks at your own expense Cash only bar)

 Monday 25 February 2019